mr-nfamous/ungop/readme.md

     *s      signed ints AND floats      (S as in signed) *r      real numbers                (R like the symbol)

-Note that char is always included if one of the 8 bit integers is.
-That is, for targets with a signed char, "bz" will include char and unsigned char.
-This profoundly simplifies the implementation of generic 8 bit integer ops, especially considering MSVC, which incorrectly doesn't consider `char`, `unsigned char`, and `signed char` as three distinct types.
+Note that on implementations with signed char, char ops are always available when int8_t ops are and vice versa for unsigned char and uint8_t.
+This is to accommodate MSVC, which incorrectly fails to consider all 3 char types as unique for _Generic.

 Some operations take a memory address as the first operator.
 In this case, the type suffix is simply prefixed by "ac"